dhawin/MyPOS/README.md

 c.to_csv('correlation_all.csv')
 c.stack().to_csv('correlation_all_stacked.csv')
  ```
-These outputs indicate material relationships.
-If almost all customers decide on a material, they always buy another material as well.
+These outputs unveil material relationships.
+If a significant number of customers decide on a particular material, they tend to purchase another material as well.
+Sellers can leverage these insights to recommend additional materials, potentially increasing customer purchasing opportunities.
-The sellers can use these as a tool to reccomend other materials to customers to increase their purchasing opportunities.

 ## 2.2 Finding Product Correlations for Customer R44
 To discover correlations between products for Customer R44, the provided [myCode](https://github.com/dhawin/MyPOS/blob/main/correlation/2.2.py) Python script has been implemented.
 The code filters the dataset to include only transactions related to Customer R44 and then constructs a pivot table to showcase the relationships between different materials based on their purchase quantities (Pc).